JeffKnowlesJr/jeff-content/docs/CONTACT_FORM_PRODUCTION_DEBUGGING.md

 3. **DynamoDB Table Access**: The production environment might not have proper access to the DynamoDB table due to missing permissions.

+4. **Inconsistent Implementation**: The test route was still using AppSync while the submit route was updated to use DynamoDB directly.

 ## Resolution Steps

 1. **Add Required Environment Variables**: Set the following environment variables in the Amplify console for the main branch: